Integrating Fairness and Model Pruning Through Bi-level Optimization: Preliminaries

 The primary motivation behind network pruning is that many neural network parameters contribute negligibly to the final prediction accuracy.
 These redundant or insignificant parameters cause over-parameterization, which raises the amount of computation needed during the inference and training phases.
 Network pruning seeks to mitigate this issue by identifying and eliminating such parameters, thereby achieving a more compact and optimized model.

 Pruning techniques try to find a sparse structure (mask $m$) of a given model $f$ parameterized by $\theta$ and have no harm to its accuracy.
-Then we can formulate it as follows:
+Then, we can formulate it as follows:

-where $k$ is the desired remaining parameters. $m$ represents a binary mask designed to set specific parameters to a value of 0. $\|\cdot\|_{0}$ denotes the number of non-zero elements.
+where $k$ is the desired remaining parameters. $m$ represents a binary mask designed to parameters. $\|\cdot\|_{0}$ denotes the number of non-zero elements.
 The operator $\odot$ represents the element-wise product.
 Following the convention, we use sparsity to describe the ratio of zero parameters in a neural network, which can be computed by $1-\frac{||{m}||_{0}}{||{\theta}||_{0}}$.